greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/SET_TRANSACTION.html.md

    ISOLATION LEVEL {SERIALIZABLE | REPEATABLE READ | READ COMMITTED | READ UNCOMMITTED}
 ```

+and snapshot_id is the id of the existing transaction whose snapshot you want this transaction to run with.

 ## <a id="section3"></a>Description

 The `SET TRANSACTION` command sets the characteristics of the current transaction.
 It has no effect on any subsequent transactions.